The HyperTexts

 MIKE

-Archangel and save the world.
+All the love and power of God would rest upon me, and I would become Michael the Archangel and save the world.
 All the world.
-Then we wouldn’t have petty religions saying “God favors me for some unaccountable reason, although I’m human and imperfect, but for some unaccountable reason will send you to hell because you’re not perfect.”
+Then we wouldn’t have petty religions saying “God favors me, although I’m human and imperfect, but for some unaccountable reason will send you to hell because you’re not perfect.”

 There is no eternal hell in the Bible.
 God never told Adam, or Cain, or Noah, or Abraham, or Moses, or any of the prophets about an eternal hell.
 From Genesis to the end of Acts, the history of the early church, there is never a mention of an eternal hell.
-The Hebrew word is “sheol” and it clearly means “the grave” or the state of being dead.
-In the book of Acts, the only time the mistranslation “hell” is used is twice when King David is quoted as saying that God would not leave his soul in hell, by which he meant the grave.
-Paul said that he received his gospel directly from God, not man, and yet Paul never described an eternal hell.
+The Hebrew word is Sheol and it clearly means “the grave” or the state of being dead.
+In the book of Acts, the only time the mistranslation “hell” is used is twice when King David is quoted as saying that God would not leave his soul in hell, by which he meant Sheol, the grave.
+Paul said that he received his gospel directly from God, not man, and yet Paul never named or described an eternal hell.

 The epistles of Paul were written before the Gospels, according to the scholarly works I’ve read, and therefore it seems that from Genesis to Acts, including the epistles of Paul, there is no eternal hell.
-The Greek word “aeonian” which is translated as “eternal” in relationship to hell has the same root as our word “eon” or “aeon” and seems to indicate a period of time with a beginning and an end.
+The Greek word aeonian which is translated as “eternal” in relationship to hell has the same root as our word “eon” or “aeon” and seems to indicate a period of time with a beginning and an end.

 Religion has turned God into a monster who saves one imperfect human being while sending other imperfect human beings to an eternal hell.
 But there is no eternal hell on the pages of the Bible, as far as I can tell, from Genesis to Acts (in other words, from the beginning of Judaism to the end of the history of the early Christian church, including the epistles of Paul).

 Why are these doctrines not to be found in the Bible?
 Because there is no eternal hell, and of course a God of Love would never send anyone there, much less a baby.
 Now Pope Benedict has announced there is “serious reason” to believe that God will not keep babies in Limbo for all eternity.
 But what about all the Catholic mothers through all the ages who were told there was “no hope” for their babies, just because they happened to die without water and a priest nearby?
 How can anyone believe such evil, horrific nonsense?
-And so my perfect life would be to rescue all the earth’s children and mothers and fathers from the fear of an eternal hell which does not exist.
+And so my perfect life would be to rescue all the earth’s children and mothers and fathers from the fear of an eternal hell which does not exist.r>

 OTRWJ